-(F) The district commission need only prepare findings of fact and conclusions of law on those criteria or sub-criteria at issue during the hearing.
+(F) Findings of Fact.
+The district commission need only prepare findings of fact and conclusions of law on those criteria or sub-criteria at issue during the hearing.
 However, findings of fact and conclusions of law may be issued with a decision to address issues identified and resolved during the minor application process, even if no hearing is held.